freesurfer-rge/slothpu/docs/instructions.md

 | AND         | `101` | `0110`    | `aaabbbccc`| Use NAND with inverting 74HC540 buffer      |
 | NAND        | `101` | `1110`    | `aaabbbccc`|       |

-The single bit differencein operation code for ADD and SUB makes a two's complement implementaiton relatively straightforward.
+The single bit difference in operation code for ADD and SUB makes a two's complement implementaiton relatively straightforward.